scionproto/scion/doc/dev/design/private-ISDs.rst

 using any IDs altogether.

-P-ISD need to form a strict hierarchy, that means for nested P-ISDs, any inner P-ISD is fully eclosed in exactly one parent P-ISD.
+P-ISD need to form a strict hierarchy, that means for nested P-ISDs, any inner P-ISD is fully enclosed in exactly one parent P-ISD.
 In such a hierarchy, for any given two ASes (source + destination), we can find exactly one P-ISD that is the "innermost" (smallest) P-ISD that contains both ASes.